DemigodsRPG/CensoredLib/README.md

 Features and Config
 ===================

-CensoredLib allows plugins to do many things with minimal effort, including:
+CensoredLib allows plugins to do many things with minimal effort.

-  - TODO!

-...and much more!
+Please read [the JavaDocs](https://censoredsoftware.github.io/CensoredLib/javadocs/) for more information.

 License
 =======